mmcnally/ClassBoard/README.md

 ---
 We've included in our fspec folder a pdf version of our functional specification document with the required fixes.

+We've also included a link to the videos for Project 5 at the bottom of this document.

 (OLD)
 We decided to change out idea after the first project, so the app the we will work on is ClassBoard, not out previous TeamUp.